 - No prepayment penalty: You can pay off your Upstart loan faster without having to worry about prepayment penalties.

-The dashboard is easy to use, once you do have an Upstart loan, making it simple to track your progress and stay on top of your loan.
+- Simple dashboard: Upstart’s dashboard is easy to use, making it simple to track your progress and stay on top of your loan.

-Finally, interest rates on Upstart loans range from 8.89% to 35.99% APR.
-The interest rate you end up with depends on your credit score, income, employment, and other factors.
+Finally, interest rates on Upstart loans range from a competitive 5.2% to a staggering 35.99% APR.
+Keep in mind that your interest rate takes a variety of factors related to your financial history in mind, like credit score, income, and employment.

 - U.S. citizen or permanent resident